charlieschwabacher/gestalt/README.md

 the combination of their cardinalities determines how the relationship between their types will be stored in the database.

-In the example above the relationship 'user authored post' is represented with an arrow pointing out from `User` and in to `Post`.
-Because a user can author many posts, but each post has only one author, the arrow on the posts field of the User type is plural (`=`) and the arrow on the author field of the Post type is singular (`-`).
+In the example above, the relationship `User AUTHORED Post` is represented with an arrow pointing out from `User` and in to `Post`.
+Because a user can author many posts, but each post has only one author, the arrow on the `posts` field of the `User` type is plural (`=`) and the arrow on the `author` field of the `Post` type is singular (`-`).

-A plural arrow also indicates that a field should be a Relay connection - Based on the directives in the example above, Gestalt would create `PostsConnection` and `PostEdge` types, and update the type of the `posts` field to `PostsConnection`.
+A plural arrow also indicates that a field should be a Relay connection - based on the directives in the example above, Gestalt would create `PostsConnection` and `PostEdge` types, and update the type of the `posts` field to `PostsConnection`.
 In addition to the relay connection arguments, if any scalar fields on the parent type are indexed, Gestalt will add an `order` argument to connection field (accepting a `PostsOrder` enum type).

-Gestalt will calculate how to store and query relationships efficiently - continuing with example above, Gestalt will add a foreign key `authored_by_user_id` to the `posts` table.
+Gestalt will calculate how to store and query relationships efficiently - with the relationships above, Gestalt will add a foreign key `authored_by_user_id` to the `posts` table.

-Relationships can be extended to represent more complex relationships:
+Paths can be extended to represent more complex relationships between types:

 ```GraphQL
 type User implements Node {